 I have never studied the Italian Language, despite this can I take courses from the UCSC Academic Curriculum - Italian Coursework?

-How do I enroll in the Italian Language Course?
+How do I enrol in the Italian Language Course?

 You will receive an e-mail with all the details after the acceptance notice at Università Cattolica.